MicrosoftDocs/win32/desktop-src/Msi/downloading-an-installation-from-the-internet.md

 ---
-Description: 'Windows Installer accepts a Uniform Resource Locator (URL) as a valid source for an installation.' ms.assetid: 'f1bb2dc0-4236-4bd7-89a2-f4416b5b9dda'
+Description: Windows Installer accepts a Uniform Resource Locator (URL) as a valid source for an installation. ms.assetid: f1bb2dc0-4236-4bd7-89a2-f4416b5b9dda
-title: Downloading an Installation from the Internet
+title: Downloading an Installation from the Internet ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Downloading an Installation from the Internet